Last Updated on 01/23/21 by quiltripping

 Inspiration for a Grand Teton Itinerary

 Grand Teton National Park is not a particularly large park, especially compared to Yellowstone, its neighbor to the north, but it packs a big scenic punch.
-I have been fortunate to be able to visit it twice in the last few years, and both times I was at Grand Teton in September.
+I have been fortunate to be able to visit Grand Teton twice in the last few years, and both times were in September.
 I found this to be an ideal time of year to be there since the park was not as crowded and the weather was generally pleasant.
 The end of September has the added advantage of being able to see the aspens and cottonwoods in all of their golden autumn glory.

 Grand Teton National Park has three entry points: on the north from Yellowstone National Park, on the east on Hwy 26/287 from Dubois, WY and on the south coming from the town of Jackson, WY.

 I am listing my favorite sights in Grand Teton National Park as a driving loop starting in the town of Jackson and heading north on Moose Wilson Road to Teton Park Road to Jackson Lake and then back toward the town of Jackson via US HWY 191.

 You could see the major sights in Grand Teton on this loop drive in one day, but I recommend spending at least two days in the park and taking the time do some of the activities available.
 The many hiking options, biking along the easy bike trail or a rafting trip on the Snake River will give you different perspectives of this beautiful park.

 Moose Wilson Road